 The Tyndall that emerges from this biography is a fascinating and likeable character.
 He doesn’t seem to have had much of a sense of humour, but he comes across as a loyal friend, outspoken champion of science, forceful critic, and a man with a strong appreciation for the charms of the female sex (albeit, not for their intellectual abilities).
 Jackson seems to find his subject likeable too, although he is not above criticising Tyndall for his sexism, and occasional disingenuities and inconsistencies.

 Jackson is one of the editors on the ongoing John Tyndall Correspondence Project.
 As well as in his copious correspondence, Tyndall’s life is well documented through journals, scientific papers, newspapers, periodicals, and books.
 The amount of documentation available means Jackson has been able to stick to the facts, without the need for too much conjecture (the bane of many biographies).
 He has also adopted a mainly chronological approach when telling the story of Tyndall’s life.
 This always strikes me as the best approach in biographies, although it does make the accounts of Tyndall’s yearly lecturing and mountaineering cycles occasionally repetitive.

 The Ascent of John Tyndall is a long-overdue, magnificent tribute to an important, but largely under-appreciated scientist.

-- as explained in the above review, I have previously had brief contact with Roland Jackson via Twitter and email concerning my copy of Tyndall’s last book.
+Disclosure: I received a free, advanced review copy of this book from the publisher.
+As explained in the review, I have previously had brief contact with Roland Jackson via Twitter and email concerning my copy of Tyndall’s last book.